nosovicki/gog/README.md

 It starts with `[` and ends with `]`.
 Inside, there are 3 functions: `$+` (reduce), `**_2` (square) and `-_X` (a function that subtracts variable X from its parameter.
 X is an argument of the lambda function, because it starts with a capital letter. `x` is the variable which was saved earlier.
 This lambda function reduces `x` with summation, squares the result, and subtracts its argument from it.

-# Conclusion
+# Why GOG?

 As you can see, GOG expressions can be packed with meaning.
-Using both tacit features and compact lambda notation allows to write concise and powerful programs which are easy to understand, but, what is more important, allows experiments with different ways to write a program.
-With GOG, you can make your program shorter or longer, crystal-clear or opaque, and I hope that, though imperfect as it is, GOG will prove itself useful for people-centric experiments with programming languages.
+Using both tacit features and compact lambda notation allows to write concise and powerful programs which are easy to understand.
+But more importantly, GOG allows experiments with different ways to write a program.
+With GOG, you can make your program shorter or longer, crystal-clear or opaque, and I'm sure that, though imperfect as it is, GOG may be very useful for people-centric experiments with programming languages.

-# Relation to ARC, LISP and other languages:
+# Relation to ARC and LISP:

 GOG is built in ARC, which is a very advanced functional language by itself: